cdbale/Hackathon/README.md

 Across the world, location-based apps for COVID-19 use a variety of metrics and dashboards for the analysis of Global Positioning System (GPS) and Bluetooth data.
 Metrics vary based on regional differences in privacy regulations (see [10] and [11]), however, the underlying usefulness of the location data can be described by four statistical metrics that we present here.

 For clarity, we present all metrics using GPS coordinates (latitute and longitude) which can be represented in terms of geospatial distances to each other.
 Many apps also use Bluetooth data which limits some of the usefulness of the location data, but has an analagous representation.
 For example, Metric 1 can be replicated by using Bluetooth receivers at specific locations which correspond to specific GPS coordinates.
+Additionally, Bluetooth also requires proximity of distance.

 #### Metric 1 (Location Risk)
 The number of COVID-19 persons at specific location k on day t